 Competitive Swim Team (Gators Jr. and Gators)

 Our Gators Swim Team is open to Y members 7 years old and older.
-Swim practices start in September and run through July on Tuesdays and Thursdays.
+Swim practices start in September and run through July on Mondays and Wendesdays.
 Before joining the swim team, members must be proficient in all four swimming strokes - freestyle, back stroke, breast stroke, and butterfly.
 Click here to download a Swim Team Registration and Waiver form.

 Make a Splash Local Partner Network